aulwardana/cids-sim-doc/docs/source/index.rst

-CIDS-Sim: Simulator for Collaborative Intrusion Detection System based on Federated Learning
+CIDS-Sim: Simulator for CIDS based on Federated Learning
 ===================================

 **CIDS-Sim** (Collaborative Intrusion Detection System - Simulator) is a sophisticated simulation platform engineered to replicate, analyze, and optimize CIDS using federated learning methodologies.